 1. Standard prime: Nikon AF-S DX 35mm f/1.8G

-They come in a range of focal lengths, but our pick would be Nikon's own AF-S DX 35mm f/1.8G; giving roughly the same field of view as the human eye on a Nikon APS-C DSLR, it’s what’s termed a ‘standard’ prime.
+They come in a range of focal lengths, but our pick to get started would be Nikon's own AF-S DX 35mm f/1.8G; giving roughly the same field of view as the human eye on a Nikon APS-C DSLR like the D3400 or D5600, it’s what’s termed a ‘standard’ prime.
 A must for any photographer.

 Read more: 9 things you should know about prime lenses